Mind your language

 To be truly persuasive, name a specific person or source to whom the statement or opinion can be attributed.
 Then, your readers can make up their own minds.
 Fortunately, weasel words are easy to spot.

 - “Those who do not have pecuniary assets cannot have many options.”
 Put simply it means: “Beggars can’t be choosers!”

-Now you stand a better chance of being understood.
-And your message will be easily remembered.
+Keep these tips in mind and you’ll communicate clearly.
+Furthermore, you’ll stand a better chance of being understood and your message will be easily remembered.